RedisLabs/engineering-blog/content/posts/using-the-redis-allocator-in-rust.md

 First of all, Redis may not be using the system allocator at all, relying on [`jemalloc`](http://jemalloc.net) instead.
 The `jemalloc` allocator is an alternative to the system `malloc` that includes many tweaks to avoid fragmentation, among other features.
 If the module uses the system allocator and Redis uses `jemalloc`, the allocation behavior will be inconsistent.

-Secondly, even if Redis always used the system allocator, memory allocated directly by the module would not be visible to Redis: It would not show up in commands such as [`info memory`](https://redis.io/commands/info), and would not be influenced by cleanup operations performed by Redis such as eviction of keys.
+Secondly, even if Redis always used the system allocator, memory allocated directly by the module would not be visible to Redis: it would not show up in commands such as [`info memory`](https://redis.io/commands/info), and would not be influenced by cleanup operations performed by Redis such as eviction of keys.

 For these reasons, the [Redis Modules API](https://redis.io/topics/modules-api-ref) provides hooks such as `RedisModule_Alloc` and `RedisModule_Free`.
 These are used much like the standard `malloc` and `free` calls, but make Redis aware of the allocated memory in addition to actually passing the call on to the memory allocator.